© Gordon Swanson | Dreamstime.com

 - It is also suggested that you divide the dosages, taking half of your daily CoQ10 in the morning and the rest in the afternoon which will increase blood levels substantially.

-- The clinical effect of supplementation is not immediate and may take up to 8 weeks to achieve the CoQ10 benefits.
+- The clinical effect of supplementation is not immediate and may take up to 8 weeks to achieve the benefits of coenzyme q10.

 Are there any drug interactions with CoQ10?